 In a card-not-present transaction, CP Pay is the intermediary that connects CivicPlus products to payment gateways by acting as a switch board.
 When you implement CP Pay, you will configure your gateway for taking payments and typically will generate API credentials.
 The credentials are stored securely in CP Pay.

-The user then enters their payment details into this page.
+The user then enters their payment details on to this page.
 The gateway tells CP Pay whether the transaction was successful.
 CP Pay then re-directs the user back to where they started.

 In this example, CivicRec is used to demonstrate the concept.
 However, this diagram is true for all CivicPlus products.